joedubill/Fractal-Zoom/README.md

 Reset button renders at the original zoom.

-Deployed with Heroku Static PHP wrapped Buildpack at https://fractalzoom-cd960970da49.herokuapp.com/
+Deployed with Heroku at https://fractalzoom-cd960970da49.herokuapp.com/